openebs-archive/cstor-operators/docs/quick.md

    and specify the desired `replicaCount` for the volume.
 The `replicaCount` should be less than or equal to the max pools available.

-12. Create a PVC yaml with the StorageClass name
+12. Create a PVC yaml using above created StorageClass name

     ```yaml
     kind: PersistentVolumeClaim